GSoC Student Application Guidelines

 Some general pointers to follow are:

 The better we know you, the better we can judge your application.
-There are many ways to get yourself known by the community, you can introduce yourself through the OpenAstronomy mailing list, chat with us in the IRC channel and even contact the mentors to know more about certain project.
-As well as that, when you have particular idea in mind, get in touch with that project and introduce yourself.
+There are many ways to get yourself known by the community, you can introduce yourself through the OpenAstronomy mailing list, chat with us in the Matrix channel and even contact the mentors to know more about certain project.
+Also, when you have a particular idea in mind, get in touch with that project and introduce yourself.
 For

 astropyprojects you can do this via the astropy-gsoc-applications mailing list (please do not send to the

 Become a user!
 Download one or more of the OpenAstronomy projects and start experimenting with the code.
 Look at the latest pictures of the million degree Sun with SunPy, volume render a simulation of the galaxy with yt, or plan some astronomical observations with Astropy - There are loads of things to do with all the projects involved with OpenAstronomy, get involved!